 Suffering is not to hold onto the Self [v.
 19]. ✪

-In deep knowledge is bliss hidden [cf. Great Vedic Saying 3].
+In deep knowledge is bliss hidden [cf. Mahavakya 3].

-In deep contemplation, try to drop deep sayings, and then deceptions may fall off too.
+In deep meditation, deep and crooked sayings disappear, and deceptions fall off in time too.

-Wise is he who knows his Self in all beings. ⚶ Heaven and great happiness is from the Self. #74-75
+Heaven and great happiness is from the Self.
+(V. 75)

-Heaven is to hold onto the true Self. ◇75
+Heaven is to hold onto the true Self.
+(V. 75)

 Aiyar, K Narayanasvami, tr.
 Thirty Minor Upanishads.
 Madras: K. N. Ayar, 1914. ⍽▢⍽ These translated selected texts are about yogic philosophy and practices.
 A translation of the Niralamba Upanishad is also there.
 Recent reprint editions of Aiyar's book exist.